 Maybe it’s because I grew up watching Rudolph every Christmas as a kid, but a long time ago I realized, I’m a misfit.
-My friends are misfits as well, which means working with us won’t get the same results as everyone else.
+My friends are misfits as well, which means working with me won’t get the same results as everyone else.

 Isn’t that what you’re after?
 Setting yourself apart from the crowd?
 Who better to do that than misfits?

 Most people my age in this field have moved into management.
-I’m a misfit, as is Catherine Davies, my partner in this as we still like creating things, not directing other people to create.
+I’m a misfit, as I still like creating things, not directing other people to create.

 Technology is a good thing.
-We use reliable, affordable solutions so we’re not reinventing the wheel with every new job.
-We keeps things simple so they’re lest likely to break down later.
+I use reliable, affordable solutions so I’m not reinventing the wheel with every new job.
+I keeps things simple so they’re lest likely to break down later.

 I look for opportunities to introduce the analogue back into an increasingly digital world, to let your humanity show.

 So you can be a misfit too, and get noticed.

 Now based in southern Illinois, I’ve worked in advertising for almost forty years (I started young).
 I’ve prostituted myself to newspapers, agencies, universities and even directed art at a New York based Fortune 500 company before running, shrieking in terror to the hinterlands to work in an environment that doesn’t suck for a living.

 In addition, I’m also a freelance travel photographer/writer, and have somehow managed to become known as an authority on colonial era sleep habits and taverns, as well as Christmas ghost stories.

-I also run Wytchery Art with Miss Davies, and my writings on all things creepy can be found at The Wytchery, a.k.a.
+I also run Wytchery Art, and my writings on all things creepy can be found at The Wytchery, a.k.a.
 The Gothic Curiosity Cabinet.